Welcome & Organization

 Objective of the Lab

 In this lab you will ideate, validate, plan and develop your own mobile app.
 The focus of the lab is not on the best software architecture.
 However, we expect you to apply your knowledge of OOAD and the parallel course SWE -- here, you find the lecture slides of both modules.
-We focus on the users perspective.
+You should also have a basic understanding of databases or take the parallel course.

 Project